 On doing further research, the Brotherhood of Black Heads was a military organisation that helped with the defence of Reval in medieval times.

 But, it also used to help out with many community efforts including the Tallinn city Christmas tree each year!

 You can go inside to take a peek at the building which is now a museum.
 They also hold concerts here at certain times of the year.

 Don’t forget to visit the famous bar Hell Hunt if you have time, it’s just down the street from here!

-The House of the Brotherhood of Black heads is open on certain days but see here for details.
+The House of the Brotherhood of Black heads is open on certain days.
 Closed during concerts